 International market developments will focus somewhat on what Mr Trump can deliver and also the outcome of key elections in Europe, but the underlying momentum of fundamental market drivers looks relatively positive as we enter 2017.
 With many equity markets nearing new highs overall valuations are by no means cheap, but across the globe there still remain some relatively attractive investment opportunities, especially in some of the more out of favour areas.

 Emerging markets were a key driver of good performance across many of our investment portfolios in 2016, although their momentum was slowed somewhat following Mr Trump’s victory on concerns over his free trade policies and the impact of dollar strength and rising US interest rates.
 Market sentiment may continue to swing around in this area, but the underlying outlook overall still looks relatively positive and valuation attractions remain.

-Many factors have driven bond yields down to exceptionally low levels which have delivered good long term returns from government and corporate bonds over a long period.
+Many factors drove bond yields down to the exceptionally low levels seen in 2016 and this has delivered good returns from government and corporate bonds over a long period.
 However, there are growing signs that these bond friendly conditions are beginning to turn and there is little income to support returns if yields begin to rise, so investors should be mindful of the potential difficulties in this traditionally lower risk investment area.

-With relatively subdued economic growth and heavy debt levels still facing households and challenges caused by ageing demographics we are likely to remain in a low interest rate environment by historic standards for many years and we may even see a further UK rate cut if the economy needs support.
-However, with government bond yields at very stretched valuations and with inflation starting to rise and the potential shift from monetary towards fiscal policy, we believe the prospects for longer term real returns from bonds are poor and a period of very low or even negative returns is quite possible.
+With heavy debt levels still facing households and challenges caused by ageing demographics we are likely to remain in a relatively low interest rate environment by historic standards for many years and may have entered a new lower rate era.
+However, with bond yields at stretched valuations, inflation starting to rise, potential monetary policy normalisation and increased use of fiscal policy we believe the prospects for longer term real returns from bonds are poor and a period of very low or even negative returns is quite possible.

 As always, investors must be prepared for some periods of volatility by ensuring their overall investment portfolio is well diversified.